nodejs/node-v0.x-archive/doc/api/crypto.markdown

 Calculates the digest of all of the passed data to the hmac.
 The `encoding` can be `'hex'`, `'binary'` or `'base64'`.

-### crypto.createCipher(algorithm, key)

-Creates and returns a cipher object, with the given algorithm and key.

-`algorithm` is dependent on OpenSSL, examples are `'aes192'`, etc.
-On recent releases, `openssl list-cipher-algorithms` will display the available cipher algorithms.

-### cipher.update(data, input_encoding='binary', output_encoding='binary')

-Updates the cipher with `data`, the encoding of which is given in `input_encoding` and can be `'utf8'`, `'ascii'` or `'binary'`.
-The `output_encoding` specifies the output format of the enciphered data, and can be `'binary'`, `'base64'` or `'hex'`.

-Returns the enciphered contents, and can be called many times with new data as it is streamed.

-### cipher.final(output_encoding='binary')

-Returns any remaining enciphered contents, with `output_encoding` being one of: `'binary'`, `'ascii'` or `'utf8'`.

-### crypto.createDecipher(algorithm, key)

-Creates and returns a decipher object, with the given algorithm and key.
-This is the mirror of the cipher object above.

-### decipher.update(data, input_encoding='binary', output_encoding='binary')

-Updates the decipher with `data`, which is encoded in `'binary'`, `'base64'` or `'hex'`.
-The `output_decoding` specifies in what format to return the deciphered plaintext: `'binary'`, `'ascii'` or `'utf8'`.

-### decipher.final(output_encoding='binary')

-Returns any remaining plaintext which is deciphered, with `output_encoding' being one of: `'binary'`, `'ascii'` or `'utf8'`.

-### crypto.createSign(algorithm)

-Creates and returns a signing object, with the given algorithm.
-On recent OpenSSL releases, `openssl list-public-key-algorithms` will display the available signing algorithms.
-Examples are `'RSA-SHA256'`.

-### signer.update(data)

-Updates the signer object with data.
-This can be called many times with new data as it is streamed.

-### signer.sign(private_key, output_format='binary')

-Calculates the signature on all the updated data passed through the signer.
-`private_key` is a string containing the PEM encoded private key for signing.

-Returns the signature in `output_format` which can be `'binary'`, `'hex'` or `'base64'`.

-### crypto.createVerify(algorithm)

-Creates and returns a verification object, with the given algorithm.
-This is the mirror of the signing object above.

-### verifier.update(data)

-Updates the verifier object with data.
-This can be called many times with new data as it is streamed.

-### verifier.verify(cert, signature, signature_format='binary')

-Verifies the signed data by using the `cert` which is a string containing the PEM encoded certificate, and `signature`, which is the previously calculates signature for the data, in the `signature_format` which can be `'binary'`, `'hex'` or `'base64'`.

-Returns true or false depending on the validity of the signature for the data and public key.